labanskoller/hackeriet_blog/_posts/2017-04-04-shanghai-hackerspace.md

 Shanghai features also six universities, 24 millions inhabitants and a killer yearly grow rate.
 Most of the foreigners i have met work in the design industry, are quite well off, and almost always share the desire to leave China.
-This  desire they often have had for several years without managing to actually leave, either because their countries can't offer the same work opportunities, or because they are having too much fun ( not necessarily in the most unhealthy or immoral way ) or they are married to a local with a chinese passport.
+This  desire they often have had for several years without managing to actually leave, either because their home countries can't offer the same work opportunities, or because they are having too much fun ( not necessarily in the most unhealthy or immoral way ) or they are married to a local owning, quite naturally, a chinese passport.

 In Shanghai there are, as far as i know, at least a [fablab](https://www.fablabs.io/labs/ShanghaiFablab) and two hackerspaces.
 Of the latter ctegory the first to be established in Shanghai is called [Xin Che Jian](https://xinchejian.com/about-2/),